 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-This is a Phillipine movie that's part snake woman horror revenge story and part Kung-fu martial arts movie that has little to recommend about it so I have no misgivings about spoiling the whole plot here.
-I have been waiting a long time for the Criterion Blu-ray release of this film, but I got impatient and finally had to break down and watch an ancient VHS copy that is part of a series of "Sexy Shockers" although there is nothing remotely sexy about this movie or shocking either, except maybe the picture quality and the dubbed English dialogue which is some of the most hilarious dubbing I have ever heard, with the words pronounced correctly but with the intonations, the pacing, and the inflections almost consistenly wrong throughout the movie.
+This is a movie made in the Phillipines that's part revenge story and part martial arts movie.
+There is little to recommend about it except that it's full of snakes.
+Before finding it on Amazon free streaming, I first watched this on an ancient VHS copy part of a series of "Sexy Shockers" although there is nothing remotely sexy about this movie or shocking either, except maybe the picture quality and the awful dubbed English dialogue.
+It's some of the most hilarious dubbing I have ever heard, with the words pronounced correctly but with the intonations, the pacing, and the inflections almost consistenly wrong throughout the movie.

-In the beginning, a man's wife gives birth to what he calls a "monster" baby named Manda.
-It's hard to tell why, except that we see some snakes in the room where she is born.
-As she grows up we see that she has the ability to control snakes.
-We see a close-up of her eyes looking strange and hear some weird music as she waves one hand.
-Then we hear a stacatto hissing sound and see snakes either coming or going under her control.
-Since Manda's birth, many people have been killed by snake bite the cause of which, according to a wise man, has to be the devil because snakes are controlled by the devil after dark.
+Since Manda's birth, many people in her village have been killed by snakebite.
+A wise man convinces people that the devil is behind the deaths because snakes are controlled by the devil after dark.
 As a girl, Manda always wears a scarf on her head.
 When young kids gang up on her and try to force her to take off her scarf, a boy reaches under it and is bitten by venomous snakes.
-This turns the villagers into an angry mob that kills her parents and burns down their house, but not before her mother sends her away safely.
-The snake girl is a sympathetic character, but this tragedy turns her into a revenge-hungry moster.
+This convinces the villagers that she is a snake devil.
+They become an angry mob that kills her parents and burns down their house, but not before her mother has sent Manda away safely.
+The tragedy turns Manda into a revenge-hungry monster.